adamzvolanek/adamzvolanek/README.md

 - 👋 Hi, I’m @adamzvolanek
-- 👀 I’m interested in expanding my technical knowledge with increasing the use of Python for any development efforts and further integrating best DevOps practices on my at home server.
-Currently, my preference is towards the 'Ops' side comapred to the Dev.
+- 👀 I’m interested in expanding my technical knowledge to further integrating best DevOps practices to my home lab.
+Currently, my preference is towards the 'Ops' side comapred to the Dev, but personal preferences change.
-- 🌱 I’m currently learning and applying DevOps practices at my full-time job.
-Likewise, I have earned the AWS Cloud Practioner certifiaction and continue to apply knowledge learned both at work and at home to become a better Engineer.
+- 🌱 I have changed full-time jobs, however continuing to apply best DevOps practices in my home lab.
+I have earned the AWS Cloud Practioner certifiaction and maintain a CompTIA Sec+ certification.
 - 📫 How to reach me... still figuring this one out.

 <!---